Ending the Police State

 Alex Vitale, Andrea Ritchie, and Mychal Denzel Smith discuss police violence, the limits of police reform and the work being done by activists against police violence and the carceral state.

-Alex Vitale's The End of Policing is out now in paperback.
+Alex Vitale's The End of Policing is out in a new edition.

 ALEX S. VITALE is Professor of Sociology at Brooklyn College and coordinator of the Policing and Social Justice Project there.
 He has spent the last 25 years writing about policing and consults both police departments and human rights organizations internationally.
 He is also a frequent essayist, whose writings have appeared in the New York Daily News, New York Times, Nation, Gotham Gazette, and New Inquiry.
 He is the author of “The End of Policing” (Verso Books).